avandocampos/iperf3_bandtest/README.md

 You should create a <code>.env</code> file to keep a set of variables that you don't want to expose in the main codebase.

-A example of this file is:
+An example of this file is:

     REMOTE_HOST=172.30.118.72
     PORT=5001